Follow AuSportsBetting on Twitter

 • Higher margins than competitors

 • Members are assigned an account number rather than a username when signing up.
-This is inconvenient if you’re trying to log in in but can’t recall your account number.
+This is inconvenient when you can’t recall your account number.

-• Identity verification options not as good as some competitors
+• Identity verification options not as convenient as some competitors

 Bottom Line

-Due the strong market share it enjoys courtesy of its retail outlets, TAB Sportsbet doesn’t have to be as competitive as its rivals, and this shows in its sports betting service.
-The interface is frustrating and out of date, the margins are higher, and there are no new member offers.
+After giving its website a much needed overhaul, TAB Sportsbet has overtaken most of the pack in interface design.
+The sports and race betting sites are now state of the art, making for more convenient wagering.
+TAB Sportsbet’s other drawbacks still remain, however.
+Their margins are higher than other leading bookmakers and there are no sign up offers.
 Having said that, TAB Sportsbet has a reputation for accepting larger wagers and it offers a good selection of sporting markets.
-Furthermore, the odds are often in contrast to other bookmakers, which makes the service useful for punters who hold other memberships.
-We recommend TAB Sportsbet as part of a portfolio of memberships, but novice punters are better off using the sister service, Luxbet.
+Furthermore, the odds are often in contrast to other bookmakers.
+This makes the service useful for punters who hold other memberships.
+We recommend TAB Sportsbet as part of a portfolio of memberships, but novices are still better off using its sister service, Luxbet.

 Notes and Sources